Store Hours

 Plant Hardiness Zones Explained

 For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
 The plants that'll thrive in your area are in your zone — plus all the zones numbered less than that.
-In other words, a Zone 9 garden can support plants listed as Zones 1–9.
+In other words, a Zone 6 garden can support plants listed as Zones 1–6.
 You can plant seeds indoors roughly a month before you can plant them outside, known as direct sow.
-Be sure to read your seed packet for details.
-If you start plants a little later than recommended, it's not ideal, but it should even out as time passes.
+Always read your seed package for details.
+If you start them a little later than recommended, it's not ideal, but it will even out as time passes.

 Utilize greenhouses to grow herbs and vegetables.
-Native plants like cacti, succulents, and other hardy desert shrubs will easily grow outside.
-Other beloved garden vegetables love the heat, like squash, tomatoes, cucumbers, and peppers.
+Native plants like cacti, succulents, and hardy desert shrubs will grow outside with ease.
+Other beloved garden vegetables love the heat, like peppers, cucumbers, squash, and tomatoes.
 If you start them indoors and carefully introduce them outdoors in the shade, you can enjoy raising vegetables even in a dry climate.
-However, many flowers are sensitive to that much sun and heat, so research to find which varieties can handle the weather before planting outdoors.
+However, many flowers are sensitive to that much heat and sun, so research to find which varieties can withstand the weather before planting outdoors.

 Start Seeds Indoors